-School based information Staff Summary of responsibilities Who do I go to for support and The SENCo (Special They are responsible for: to discuss my child's needs or Educational Needs Co- Co-ordinating all the support for children with Special Educational difficulties based around their ordinator) Mrs Kirstie Needs (SEN) learning /Special Educational McKenzie Supporting staff to assess whether a child needs additional support Need Developing the SEN policy to ensure that all children get a consistent, high quality response to meeting their needs in school Working alongside staff to ensure each child is making progress and aiming to achieve their full potential Ensuring that you (parents/guardians) are: involved in supporting your child's learning kept informed about the support your child is getting involved in reviewing how they are doing part of planning ahead for them Making appropriate referrals to relevant outside support eg Learning Support Liaising with all the other people who may be involved with helping and supporting your child's learning eg the occupational therapist (OT) Speech and language therapist (SLT), Educational psychologist (EP) etc Providing specialist support to teachers and support staff to ensure your child is being provided with the best possible support available, to enable them to achieve the best possible progress Updating the school's SEND register (a monitored system to ensure all known SEN children's needs are known) and ensuring well monitored records of progress and needs are maintained and analysed.
-They are responsible for: Teachers Monitoring and checking on your child's progress.
+School based information Staff Summary of responsibilities Who do I go to for support and to discuss my child's needs or difficulties based around their learning /Special Educational Need The SENCo (Special Educational Needs Coordinator) Mrs Julie Moseley They are responsible for: Co-ordinating all the support for children with Special Educational Needs (SEN) Supporting staff to assess whether a child needs additional support Developing the SEN policy to ensure that all children get a consistent, high quality response to meeting their needs in school Working alongside staff to ensure each child is making progress and aiming to achieve their full potential Ensuring that you (parents/guardians) are: involved in supporting your child's learning kept informed about the support your child is getting involved in reviewing how they are doing part of planning ahead for them Making appropriate referrals to relevant outside support eg Learning Support Liaising with all the other people who may be involved with helping and supporting your child's learning eg the occupational therapist (OT) Speech and language therapist (SLT), Educational psychologist (EP) etc

+Providing specialist support to teachers and support staff to ensure your child is being provided with the best possible support available, to enable them to achieve the best possible progress Updating the school's SEND register (a monitored system to ensure all known SEN children's needs are known) and ensuring well monitored records of progress and needs are maintained and analysed.
+Teachers They are responsible for: Monitoring and checking on your child's progress.
 They identify, plan and deliver any additional help your child may need (This could be things like individual targets, additional support, focus group work, links to intervention work) and inform the SENCo as necessary Liaising with their support staff to ensure that all staff working with your child, in school, are supported to deliver the planned work/programme so your child can achieve the best progress possible.
-This may involve using additional adults and outside specialist help, specifically planned work and resources Using individual learning plans, as necessary, where a child has a specific additional need Ensuring that the school's SEND and other policies are followed in their classroom and for all the pupils they teach with SEND.
-The teaching assistants They are responsible for: Following through any plans that have been written by themselves, teachers or other staff such as: SLT, OT etc Evaluating plans to support your child's progression Recording observations made, progress and attainment.
-Informing the class teacher and SENCo of any progress or concerns The Head teacher: Mrs E. Reynolds Mrs Reynolds is responsible for: The day to day management of all apsects of the school, this includes the support for children with SEND
+This may involve using additional adults and outside specialist help, specifically planned work and resources Using individual learning plans, as necessary, where a child has a specific additional need and ensuring these are set and reviewed every term - ILP's will also be shared with the parents Ensuring that the school's SEND and other policies are followed in their classroom and for all the pupils they teach with SEND.
+The teaching assista They are responsible for: • Following through any plans that have been written by themselves, teachers or other staff/ professionals such as: SLT, OT etc • Evaluating plans to support your child's progression • Recording observations made, progress and attainment. • Informing the class teacher and SENCo of any progress or concerns • Being an understanding and supportive point of contact for pupils

-She will give responsibility to the SENCo and teachers but will still be responsible for ensuring that your child's needs are met appropriately and best possible progress is made She must make sure that the Governing Body is kept up to date about any issues relating to SEND The SEND Governor REV Jane Twitty They are responsible for: Liaising with SENCo on a termly basis to keep up to date with latest legislation, SEN data and reporting to the Governing Body Ensure that the necessary provision is made for any child who attends the school with SEND
+The Head teacher: Mrs E. Reynolds Mrs Reynolds is responsible for: The day to day management of all aspects of the school, this includes the support for children with SEND She will give responsibility to the SENCo and teachers but will still be responsible for ensuring that your child's needs are met appropriately and best possible progress is made She must make sure that the Governing Body is kept up to date about any issues relating to SEND The SEND Governor Mrs Emily Bowditch They are responsible for: Liaising with SENCo on a termly basis to keep up to date with latest legislation, SEN data and reporting to the Governing Body Ensure that the necessary provision is made for any child who attends the school with SEND